kieranrcampbell/switchde/README.md

-# sigmoidr
+# sctools
-Sigmoidal DE of scRNA-seq across pseudotime
+Tools for distribution fitting and synthetic generation of single-cell RNA-seq data.